ricardocajo/error-monitor-ros-gazebo/README.md

 ```

 ### Local
-You will need to adjust versions of the below software depending on your operating system.
+You will need to adjust versions of the below software depending on your operating system
-Some Robots only have support up until some version of the below software.
+Some Robots only have support up until some version of the below software

 #### ROS
-To install ROS follow the link [ros_install](http://wiki.ros.org/ROS/Installation) and have in mind your operating system.
+To install ROS follow the link [ros_install](http://wiki.ros.org/ROS/Installation) and have in mind your operating system

 To create a ROS workspace on your computer to be able to run ROS projects follow the link [ros_workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

 #### Gazebo
 To install Gazebo in Ubuntu through the command line follow the link [gazebo_install](http://gazebosim.org/tutorials?tut=install_ubuntu).
-For any other method of installation follow the documentation on the official site [Gazebo](http://gazebosim.org/).
+For any other method of installation follow the documentation on the official site [Gazebo](http://gazebosim.org/)

-#### Robots
-TODO

 ## Assessment